PelionIoT/pelion-ready-example/README.md

 1. Rename `fake_button_press` to `real_button_press`.

-#### Update the LWM2M objects.
+#### Updating the LwM2M objects

 See guide at [TODO]

 ## Enabling firmware updates

-To enable firmware updates a compatible bootloader needs to be added in the `tools/` folder.
+To enable firmware updates, a compatible bootloader needs to be added in the `tools/` folder.
 The process to merge the application with the bootloader currently only works when building with Mbed CLI.
 In the future, this combine process will be done automatically by Mbed tools.

-1. Compile [mbed-bootloader](https://github.com/armmbed/mbed-bootloader) for the platform and storage configuration used in this application; and place the binary in the tools folder.
+1. Compile [mbed-bootloader](https://github.com/armmbed/mbed-bootloader) for the platform and storage configuration used in this application.
+Place the binary in the tools folder.

 1. Add a section to `mbed_app.json` under `target_overrides` with the bootloader configuration.
-An example is:
+For example:

     ```json
         "K64F": {